gabrielweyer/azure-functions-telemetry/README.md

 ### Discarding duplicate exceptions

-This is implemented by [DuplicateExceptionsFilter][duplicate-exceptions-filter].
+This is implemented by [DuplicateExceptionsFilter][duplicate-exceptions-filter] and always enabled.

 ### Discarding health requests